KIDJourney/Sokoban_Pygame/README.md

 ## Make your own Change

-The image source and map directory is in source and map directory .
+The image resource and map files is in source and map directory .
 You can replace them with same size and edit edit the map following rules below.

     N for Nothing